Apartment Security Advice – Make Rental Housing a Family Safety Priority.

 Exterior lighting is also very important.
 It becomes critical if you must park in a common area parking lot or underground garage and walk to your front door.
 The purpose of good lighting is to allow you to see if a threat or suspicious person is lurking in your path.

 Another important area to be well-lighted is the perimeter of your apartment building, especially at the unit door.
-Common area lighting on apartment properties should also be on a timer or photo-cell to turn on at dusk and turn off at dawn.
+Common area lighting on apartment properties should also be on a timer or photo-cell to automatically turn on at dusk and turn off at dawn.
 Exterior lighting at the rear of an apartment usually does not turn on automatically.
-They require the tenant to turn on the light their inside light-switch.
+They require the tenant to turn on the patio light using the inside light switch.
 The resident can choose to turn these lights on or off, but it’s optional.